postsharp/Metalama.Documentation/conceptual/packages.md

 # Packages and Components

 Caravela is composed of half a dozen of NuGet packages.
-It may sounds a lot, but some are used only for testing and will never make it to your public packages.
+It may sound a lot, but some are used only for testing and will never make it to your public packages.

 ## Package list